 Hannan Abu-Hussein: Body Fragments, Haifa Museums, Haifa, August 4, 2018-February 2, 2019→

-Hannan Abu-Hussein earned her Bachelor of Fine Arts at the Bezalel Academy of Arts and Design.
-She also studied Education & Arts Institution Management in the School of Business of Tel Aviv University and received a postgraduate diploma from the Department of Ceramics of the Bezalel Academy, in addition to an MA in Art History from the Hebrew University of Jerusalem.
+Hannan Abu-Hussein earned her Bachelor of Fine Arts from the Bezalel Academy of Arts and Design, studied Education & Arts Institution Management at the School of Business of Tel Aviv University, and received a postgraduate diploma from the Department of Ceramics at the Bezalel Academy.
+H. Abu-Hussein also holds an MA in Art History from the Hebrew University of Jerusalem.

-H. Abu-Hussein has faced a lot of criticism from various groups in the Arab society who consider her feminist concerns as discordant with the tradition and values of Arab culture.
+H. Abu-Hussein has faced a lot of criticism from various groups in Arab society who consider her feminist concerns as discordant with the traditions and values of Arab culture.
 She has responded to these protests by declaring: “All I want is the right, as an artist, to express myself with regard to my own body.”